aws/aws-cdk/packages/@aws-cdk/aws-ecs/README.md

 This package contains constructs for working with **Amazon Elastic Container Service** (Amazon ECS).

-Amazon ECS is a highly scalable, fast, container management service that makes it easy to run, stop, and manage Docker containers on a cluster of Amazon EC2 instances.
+Amazon Elastic Container Service (Amazon ECS) is a fully managed container orchestration service.

 For further information on Amazon ECS, see the [Amazon ECS documentation](https://docs.aws.amazon.com/ecs)

-The following example creates an Amazon ECS cluster, adds capacity to it, and instantiates the Amazon ECS Service with an automatic load balancer.
+The following example creates an Amazon ECS cluster, adds capacity to it, and runs a service on it:

 ```ts
 import * as ecs from '@aws-cdk/aws-ecs';